A Website Construction Guide for Visual Artists:

 Logging your image files

 When you are inserting your images into your website, you are going to need to know the exact filename, the width and the height.
-You'll want to make a written log of this information as you are preparing images, so you don't have to re-open an image-editor each time you write an <img> link.
+I recommend that you keep scratch paper handy and write down this information as you prepare your images, and then consult that paper when writing your <img> tags and attributes.

 Saving images:

 With JPEGs you can toggle the compression strength (and preview the results).
-I usually compress large images at a level of 7 or 8 (out of 12) which is perhaps a bit generous in favor of image-quality, and a level of 5 or 6 for thumbnails -- since their job is to load fast and not necessarily to provide a gratifying visual experience.
+I usually compress large images at a level of 7 or 8 (out of 12), and a level of 5 or 6 for thumbnails -- since their job is to load fast and not necessarily to provide a gratifying visual experience.

 Please note: if your digital images are in "CYMK" mode you'll need to change them to "RGB" mode (select Image/Mode to change this).
 Otherwise, you can end up preparing your images, compressing to JPEG, inserting them into your website, and realize that the browser fails to render them.
 It's good to get in the habit of checking the CYMK/RGB mode of your images before you work on reducing them, just to avoid this headache later.
 This normally shouldn't happen, unless your scanner is set to CYMK, or you receive your scans from a designer who is accustomed to working in print.